 Across the lawn, in 1874, Samuel Clemens, a new celebrity known by the name “Mark Twain,” built a 25-room Picturesque Gothic mansion that would soon become the talk of the town.
 Within its walls, he would work on the novels that would change the face of American literature: The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, The Prince & The Pauper, and A Connecticut Yankee in King Arthur’s Court.

 You can tour both impeccably-restored homes, learn about the lives of their world-renowned residents, and discover how two Hartford neighbors changed literature and continued to shape a nation’s view of itself.

-Combined tours are offered every hour on the hour beginning on Saturday at 10 a.m. and on Sunday at 1 p.m.
-Last combined tour steps off at 4 p.m. on both days.
+Combined tours are offered every hour on the hour beginning at 10 AM (Mon-Sat) -or on Sunday beginning at 1 PM.
+Last combined tour steps off at 4 PM every day.
 Tour is approximately 90 minutes short!
-Offered only on Saturday and Sunday.
+Offered every day!

 Adults (17 -64) $23

 Ask about discounts for members of the Stowe Center and members of the Mark Twain House.

 Tickets may be purchased at either the Stowe Visitor Center or the Mark Twain Museum Center.